kaidez/javascript-prototype-screencast/scripts/01-script.md

 So I'll open index.html in Chrome and then open the browser console and I'll just type "this".

 And many, many things get returned here.
-These are all the objects and properties that the browser has access to...every, single solitary one.
+These are all the objects that the browser has access to...every, single solitary one.

-They're all attached to the browser's global window object.
+They're all attached to the browser's global window object up here...this dollar sign here is a reference to jQuery, which I added to the project...there's this animation method.

+And I also see the Blueprint constructor function that I created.

+So this is showing us all the objects but for my code, I only care about the Blueprint one.
+So if I go back to main.js...

+...and create a new instance of Blueprint and name it "test"...var test = new Blueprint and I have to pass a parameter to Blueprint...I'll just give it some random numbers here...

+And if I then go to the original constructor function and temporarily add...console.log...and add a parameter of this.

+So they way things are set up now, this console.log statement is returning this, and because it's inside the Blueprint function, "this" should only be pointing to the things that this Blueprint function has access to.

+And that should display that in browser since I created a new instance of Blueprint here...so let's save everything and recheck the browser.

+And as we see, just the properties of Blueprint are displayed...this is what the "this" keyword is getting access to.
+We see the ID...the basement info...the dining room info and so on.

+So we're off to a good start...we've defined the basics of our Blueprint class.
+We need to define some methods on the prototype...will do that next.